-Inaugural Commemoration of the European Day for the Abolition of the Slave Trade in the European Parliament
+Inaugural Commemoration of the European Day for the Abolition of Slavery and the Slave Trade in the European Parliament

 The virtual event “Recognizing the Past, Repairing the Present, Building the Future” organized on 2 December 2020, which is open to the public, features a diverse mix of speakers, discussion panels and a screening of two episodes of the newly released documentary series “Enslaved” (2020), starring actor Samuel L. Jackson and British journalist Afua Hirsch.

 The speakers of this event placed under the high patronage of the European Parliament by its president David Sassoli, features EU Commissioner for Equality Helena Dalli, UN High Commissioner of Human Rights Michele Bachelet, Prime Minister of Barbados Mia Mottley, and Chairperson of the Caribbean Community (CARICOM) Reparations Commission Professor Sir Hilary Beckles.

 The host of the event is Member of the European Parliament and Co-President of the European Parliament Anti-Racism and Diversity Intergroup (ARDI), Younous Omarjee, from the French region La Reunion in the Indian Ocean:

 “This is the first event organized within European institutions on the history and legacies of colonialism, transatlantic trade and slavery to commemorate the international day of December 2.
 It is a landmark event which I hope will become an annual tradition in Parliament.
 This day of discussions will open the European Union to a frank conversation about the root causes of racism in Europe and about the massive impacts of transatlantic trade on the world today.”

 The inaugural marking of the European Day for the Abolition of Slavery and the Slave Trade follows some recent developments at the EU towards addressing racism.